-Three standard hydrographic transects (Hamilton Bank, off Bonavista Bay and along 47°N to Flemish Cap) have been occupied during the summer and autumn by the Northwest Atlantic Fisheries Centre in St. John's, Newfoundland in most years since 1950.
+Three standard hydrographic transects (Hamilton Bank, off Bonavista Bay and along 47°N to Flemish Cap) have been occupied during the summer and autumn by the Northwest Atlantic Fisheries Center in St. John's, Newfoundland in most years since 1950.
 The areal extent of the CIL along each transect (as defined by waters <0°C) is plotted in Fig. 20.
 The annual variability in the cross-sectional areas of the CIL are highly correlated between transects (Petrie et al., 1992).
 In 1994, the CIL area off Bonavista was about 7% above normal compared to 28% in 1993 and 68% in 1991.
 The CIL area along the Seal Island and Flemish Cap transects also remained above normal during the summer of 1994 at about 36% and 12%, respectively.
 These do, however, represent a decrease relative to last year.
-The minimum temperatures observed in the core of the CIL off Bonavista were -1.70°C in 1994 compared to -1.74°C in 1993 and slightly below the long-term average of -1.64°C. Along the Flemish Cap transect across the central portion of the Grand Bank minimum temperatures have remained below the 196190 average since the late-1980s.
+The minimum temperatures observed in the core of the CIL off Bonavista were -1.70°C in 1994 compared to -1.74°C in 1993 and slightly below the long-term average of -1.64°C. Along the Flemish Cap transect across the central portion of the Grand Bank minimum temperatures have remained below the 1961-90 average since the late 1980s.
 In general, periods of colder than normal core temperatures are highly correlated with larger than normal CIL areas.

-The CIL area in autumn along the Bonavista transect shows similar interannual trends as in summer, however, the average area decreased by approximately 25% due to vertical mixing from above and below.
-During the autumn of 1994 it was about 26 km2 compared to about 30 km2 in 1993, 27 km2 in 1992 and about 22 km2 in 1991.
-The CIL area in autumn off Seal Island is more variable and of smaller magnitude than the more southerly Bonavista transect, and in some years there was no water below 0°C. The average CIL area during the autumn along this transect was about 13 km2 with a standard deviation of about 11 km2.
-The CIL area during the autumn of 1994 was about 14 km2 compared to 16 km2 in 1993, 26 km2 in 1992 and 11 km2 in 1991.
+The CIL area in autumn along the Bonavista transect shows similar interannual trends as in summer, however, the average area decreases by approximately 25% due to vertical mixing from above and below.
+During the autumn of 1994 it was about 26 km compared to about 30 km in 1993, 27 km in 1992 and about 22 km in 1991.
+The CIL area in autumn off Seal Island is more variable and of smaller magnitude than the more southerly Bonavista transect, and in some years there was no water below 0°C. The average CIL area during the autumn along this transect was about 13 km with a standard deviation of about 11 km.
+The CIL area during the fall of 1994 was about 14 km compared to 16 km in 1993, 26 km in 1992 and 11 km in 1991.

-The total volume of CIL water (<0°C) over the Div.
-2J+3KL area has recently been estimated (Fig. 21).
-Maximum values occurred during the cold periods of the mid-1980s and early-1990s.
-Since 1990, the summertime volume has been slowly decreasing, however it is still significantly above the values of the early-1980s or from 1986 to 1989.
-The 1994 volume matched the mean over the period 1980-94 of just over 4×10^4 km3, roughly one-third the total volume of water on the shelf.
-Compared to summer, the volume in autumn showed similar interannual trends but its absolute value is about a half that observed in the summer.
-Unfortunately limited data prevent extending the volume estimates farther back in time than 1980.
+The total volume of CIL water was also estimated over the 2J3KL area (Fig. 21).
+Maximum values occurred during the cold periods of the mid 1980s and early 1990s.
+Since 1990, the summertime volume of subzero water has been slowly decreasing, however it is still significantly above the values of the early 1980s and from 1986 to 1989.
+The 1994 volume matched the mean over the period 1980-1994 of just over $4 \times 10^4$ km, roughly one-third the total volume of water on the shelf.
+The time series during the fall shows similar trends but the total volume is about one-half that observed in the summer.
+Unfortunately limited data prior to 1980, prevent extending the volume estimates farther back in time.